Tips to Improve Your Mile Run Time

 You will have good days and bad days.

-For your body to adapt to speed, it must be pushed out of your comfort zone and given time to bounce back.
-Make sure you have sufficient taper time after your last high intensity workouts before any race or running speed assessment.
+For your body to adapt to speed, it must be pushed out of your comfort zone and still given time to bounce back.

-TIP #13: KEEP YOUR TRAINING WELL-ROUNDEDÂ
+TIP #13: KEEP YOUR TRAINING WELL-ROUNDED

-More miles do not make you faster.
 Intensity makes you faster.
 Technique makes you faster.
 Consistency makes you faster.
-Mind training makes you faster.
-Recovery and rest days make you faster.
-Good nutrition makes you faster.

 Invest in those areas and don’t ramp up your volume too quickly or rely on volume alone to change your mile time.

-Trying to take shortcuts—especially with recovery and nutrition—can actually make it harder to reach your goals (and add more time.)
+…especially with recovery and nutrition—can actually make it harder to reach your goals (and add more time.)

 Question: What is a good training book I can read to help me improve my running further?

-Answer: Running is like any sport in that you want to train with discipline and a few good tips can set you on the path towards success.
+Answer: Running is like any other sport in that you want to train with discipline and a few good tips can set you on the path towards success.
 Once you’ve improved your technique and committed to training consistently, your gains will come from training and improving your mind game.
 For that, we like the book Flow State Runner.

 Tip #14: SIGN UP AND ENTER A RACE

 Running in a competition is a great way to boost your training as you will have a goal and will also run harder in the pack against your rivals.
 There is nothing like competition to help you get better.
+There is a good chance you may meet other runners after the race that may can become training partners.

 Tip #15: TRAIN FOR THE WORST CONDITIONS YOU MIGHT ENCOUNTER